Enhance your Snowflake environment with codbex’s low-code solutions, effortlessly deployed as Docker images for maximum efficiency.

 spec = 'codbex-kronos-snowpark.yaml';

-• Check your service status:
+• check your service status:

 CALL SYSTEM$GET_SERVICE_STATUS('codbex_kronos');

-• At first, it will be in status PENDING service-status-pending.png
+• at first, it will be in status PENDING service-status-pending.png

-• Wait until it become READY service-status-ready.png
+• wait until it become READY service-status-ready.png

 Using your newly deployed application